MateuszKubuszok/derivation-benchmarks/README.md

  * `jsoniterScalaSemi` - 1 JSON roundtrip with recursive semi-automatic derivation with Jsoniter Scala
  * `jsoniterScalaSanely` - 1 JSON roundtrip with sanely-automatic derivation using Jsoniter Scala under the hood (on Scala 3)

-> `circeMagnolia` was based on https://github.com/vpavkin/circe-magnolia/ since I couldn't found
+> `circeMagnolia` was based on https://github.com/vpavkin/circe-magnolia/ since I couldn't find
 > any maintained up-to-date Magnolia-based derivation for Circe.

 Compilation time of the module (with only 1 needed implicit)